Physician information about the OncoSeek® test

 For whom is this test?

-OncoSeek® is recommended to be used for asymptomatic people that have a high risk for cancer or patient who present with first cancer symptoms prior to referral to an oncologist.
+OncoSeek® is recommended to be used for asymptomatic people that have a high risk for cancer or patients who present with first cancer symptoms prior to referral to an oncologist.
 OncoSeek® has best predictive performance in high-risk people and patients.

 Asymptomatic people with cancer risk factors